software-mansion/protostar/website/docs/tutorials/07-testing/02-cheatcodes/expect-events.md

 def expect_events(*expected_events: ExpectedEvent) -> None: ...
 ```
-Compares expected events with events in the StarkNet state.
+Compares expected events with events in the Starknet state.
 You can use this cheatcode to test whether a contract emits specified events.
 Protostar compares events after a test case is completed.
 Therefore, you can use this cheatcode in any place within a test case.

 ```cairo title="Protostar also checks the order of emitted events."
 %lang starknet